Titus Quinctius Flamininus: Campaign of 198 BC

 After his election to the consulship he was chosen to replace Publius Sulpicius Galba who was consul with Gaius Aurelius in 200 BC, according to Livy, as general during the Second Macedonian War.
 He chased Philip V of Macedon out of most of Southern Greece, except for a few fortresses, defeating him at the Battle of the Aous, but as his term as consul was coming to an end he attempted to establish a peace with the Macedonian king.
 During the negotiations, Flamininus was made proconsul, giving him the authority to continue the war rather than finishing the negotiations.
 In 197 BC he defeated Philip at the Battle of Cynoscephalae in Thessaly, the Roman legions making the Macedonian phalanx obsolete in the process.
 Philip was forced to surrender, give up all the Greek cities he had conquered, and pay Rome 1,000 talents, but his kingdom was left intact to serve as a buffer state between Greece and Illyria.
 This displeased the Achaean League, Rome's allies in Greece, who wanted Macedon to be dismantled completely.

 In 198 BC he occupied Anticyra in Phocis and made it his naval yard and his main provisioning port.
 During the period from 197 to 194 BC, from his seat in Elateia, Flamininus directed the political affairs of the Greek states.
 In 196 BC Flamininus appeared at the Isthmian Games in Corinth and proclaimed the freedom of the Greek states.
 He was fluent in Greek and was a great admirer of Greek culture, and the Greeks hailed him as their liberator; they minted coins with his portrait, and in some cities he was deified.
-According to Livy, this was the act of an unselfish Philhellene, although it seems more likely that Flamininus understood freedom as liberty for the aristocracy of Greece, who would then become clients of Rome, as opposed to being subjected to Macedonian hegemony.
+According to Livy, this was the act of an unselfish Philhellene.
 With his Greek allies, Flamininus plundered Sparta, before returning to Rome in triumph along with thousands of freed slaves, 1,200 of whom were freed from Achaea, having been taken captive in Italy and sold in Greece during the Second Punic War.